junipertcy/bipartiteSBM/tutorials/README.md

 This directory contains some Jupyter notebook tutorials for getting familiar with the library.
 To load a tutorial, follow the [install instructions](../README.md) and then launch Jupyter.

-Adhering to the philosophy of `reproducible science`, we enclose the scripts that will generate the published figures in `tutorials/reprods/`, as detailed as possible.
+With the philosophy of `reproducible science`, we enclose the scripts that will generate the figures in the paper in each respective folder.
-The associated dataset is placed in `dataset/`.
+Meanwhile, the associated dataset is placed in [`dataset/`](../dataset).